Dylan-Speight/real-world-application/README.md

 _**|   Node.js    |**_

   Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
-This allows the developer to run scripts server-side enabling a dynamic webpage.
-It also allows for javascript to be used in the backend so that javascript can be used frontend to backend.
+This allows us to run scripts server-side enabling a dynamic webpage.
+It also allows for us to use javascript in the backend so that we can use javascript throughout the entire application, frontend to backend.

 _**|   Express    |**_